-Michelle Molitor is the founder and CEO of Fellowship for Race & Equity in Education (FREE) in 2014, now The Equity Lab (TEL).
+Michelle Molitor is the Executive Director of The Equity Lab (TEL).
 Through honest and open dialogue across difference, and liberatory organizational change efforts, The Equity Lab strives to build change agents who can lead collective anti-racist action in their organizations.

 Our equity work began as a response to the urgent need for culturally responsive systemic change for our most vulnerable students.
 Ms. Molitor has partnered with and led work alongside several national and regional education agencies and works directly with organizations across the education ecosystem, including the Department of Education, philanthropic groups, district offices, schools, and education-facing nonprofits.
 Ms. Molitor is a Pahara-Aspen Fellow and a member of the Billions Institute.

 Prior to founding Fellowship for Race and Equity in Education and The Equity Lab, Ms. Molitor was a founding administrator of E.L.
 Haynes Public Charter School, where she served as the Director of Year Round Programs, Assistant Principal, and Principal of the Elementary School from 2004-2014.
 Before joining E.L.
 Haynes, Ms. Molitor taught in Fairfax County Public Schools, served as the Education Coordinator aboard The Freedom Schooner Amistad, and helped lead humanitarian educational travel with People to People Student Ambassador and International groups.
 In 2012, she was a recipient of The Washington Post’s Agnes Meyer Distinguished Educational Leadership Award.

 Ms. Molitor earned her Bachelor of Science degree in Education from Central Michigan University and completed her Master of Science in Administration at Trinity University through New Leaders for New Schools, an urban principal training fellowship.